discordjs/guide/guide/creating-your-bot/creating-commands.md

 ## Registering commands

-This section will cover only the bare minimum to get you started, but you can refer to our page on [in-depth steps on registering slash commands](/interactions/registering-slash-commands.md) for further details.
+This section will cover only the bare minimum to get you started, but you can refer to our [in-depth page on registering slash commands](/interactions/registering-slash-commands.md) for further details.
 It covers guild commands, global commands, options, option types, and choices.

 ### Command deployment script